Caregivers

 - Helen explained.

-Shortly after, Angie fell and lay on the floor for 17 hours.
+Shortly after, Angie fell and layed on the floor for 17 hours.
 It was a traumatizing experience, and it took a six-week hospital stay for Angie to fully recover.
 It was then Helen decided her sister-in-law needed Lifeline.

 "That was a big weight off my shoulders.
 The Lifeline people were so amazing and kind to me as well, letting me know she was all right.
 It meant a lot to me that I didn't have to worry about her as much."